- Which associate degrees are intended for transfer?

 Meet with an advisor!
 Transfer planning is a detailed process, and you're responsible for knowing specific requirements of the four-year school you are considering.
 Meeting with an advisor can help you prepare for a seamless transfer.

 Transfer and Course Equivalency Guides provide recommended courses for specific majors at your transfer institution and course-to-course equivalencies.

 MCC develops partnership agreements with four-year schools to help MCC graduates move smoothly to the baccalaureate level.
-These partnerships provide for special opportunities ranging from program-to-program articulation agreements to transfer scholarship opportunities.
+These partnerships provide for special opportunities ranging from program-to-program articulation agreements to guaranteed admission agreements.

 The Illinois Articulation Initiative (IAI) is a statewide agreement between over 100 Illinois colleges and universities designed to help students transfer credit.

 Transferology® is a statewide initiative designed to facilitate transfer within Illinois using the nationally available tool, Transferology.
 Within Transferology, you can find out how courses transfer between institutions, how courses satisfy degree requirements and the different majors institutions offer.